 Contemporaneously with entering into the ECC, we issued a 6% convertible promissory note (the Note) in the principal amount of \$10.0 million as partial consideration for the execution and delivery of our ECC with Intrexon.
-The Note provides that it shall convert in connection with a public offering of our securities and therefore immediately prior to the closing of this offering, the principal and accrued but unpaid interest on the Note will convert into 918,206 shares of our common stock.
+The Note provides that it shall convert in connection with a public offering of our securities and therefore immediately prior to the closing of this offering, the principal and accrued but unpaid interest on the Note will convert into shares of our common stock at a price per share equal to the initial public offering price for common stock listed on the cover page of this prospectus.